ljleb/sd-mecha/README.md

 # ["sd1-ldm-base", "sdxl-sgm-base", "sd3-sgm-base", ...]
 ```

-A component is a subset of keys that belong to the same logical group.
+A *component* of a model config is a subset of keys of the config that belong to the same logical group.
 For example, all keys starting with "first_stage_model." in Stable Diffusion models belong to the component "vae".

 It is possible to query the different components of a model config: